-Protect Dreamers and TPS Holders with the the Dream and Promise Act
+Protect Dreamers and TPS Holders with the Dream and Promise Act - House Vote This Week

 In late 2017 and early 2018 Donald Trump ordered the termination of the Obama-era Deferred Action for Childhood Arrivals (DACA) program and revocation of hundreds of thousands of immigrants’ Temporary Protected Status (TPS).
 The DACA program protects approximately 800,000 undocumented people who entered the US as minors from deportation and gave them access to work permits and education.
 TPS allows over 300,000 immigrants from countries affected by natural disasters, violence, and other dangers to remain in the US until conditions in their home nations improve.
 Court injunctions have allowed both DACA and TPS protections to remain in place while lawsuits proceed, keeping DACA and TPS recipients in limbo.